scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 and then went to a cookout put on by the local young adult group.
 It was good and tasty and I played volleyballs.

+### Day 349

+No soylent today because I made a tasty stir fry and ate chips sometime between lunch and dinner.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/